Akyjojox/Akyjojox/README.md

 - 👋 Hi, I’m @Akyjojox

-- 🔨 I’m currently working on Fivem
+- 🔨 I'm currently working on a bot in C language
-- 🔎 I’m currently learning  Javascript / TypeScript / C#
+- 📫 How to contact me: Akyjojox#1848

 ## Most Used Languages